1hedu/pyCryptoChart2Wav/README.md

 - Check that chart has visible blue line (#2962FF)
 - Try adjusting threshold (25-50 range)
 - Different chart colors need `--blue RRGGBB` parameter

+### "Can I run the FM synth on Android?"
+- No - PyQt5 is not available on Android/Pydroid3
+- Use the command-line `chart2wav` tool instead to create wavetables on Android
+- Then load those WAVs into desktop synthesizers or DAWs